-The following is a brief summary of security for the Bonds, including the Bonds.
+The following is a brief summary of security for General Resolution Bonds, including the Bonds.
 For a more detailed description, see Appendix A - "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION" hereto, the Resolution and the Act.

-The Bond Bank's obligation to pay the principal of and interest on the Bonds is subject to the provisions of other resolutions now or hereafter pledging particular monies, assets or revenues to particular notes or bonds.
-The State is not obligated to pay the principal of or interest on the Bonds, and neither the faith and credit nor the taxing power of the State is pledged to the payment thereof.
-The Bonds are general obligations of the Bond Bank, and the full faith and credit of the Bond Bank are pledged for the payment of the principal or Redemption Price of and interest on the Bonds.
+The Bond Bank's obligation to pay the principal of and interest on General Resolution Bonds is subject to the provisions of other resolutions now or hereafter pledging particular monies, assets or revenues to particular notes or bonds.
+The State is not obligated to pay the principal of or interest on General Resolution Bonds, and neither the faith and credit nor the taxing power of the State is pledged to the payment thereof.
+General Resolution Bonds are general obligations of the Bond Bank, and the full faith and credit of the Bond Bank are pledged for the payment of the principal or Redemption Price of and interest on General Resolution Bonds.

-To secure the payment of the principal or Redemption Price of and interest on the Bonds, the Bond Bank pledges and assigns for the benefit of the Holders of the Bonds, all Municipal Bonds and Municipal Bonds Payments.
-The General Resolution creates a continuing pledge and first lien on the foregoing to secure the full and final payment of the principal or Redemption Price of and interest on all of the bonds issued pursuant to the General Resolution.
-The Municipal Bonds and the Municipal Bonds Payments, the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the Resolution (except for any Rebate Fund established in connection with a series of bonds) are pledged for the payment of the principal or Redemption Price of and interest on the Bonds in accordance with the terms and provisions of the Resolution.
+To secure the payment of the principal or Redemption Price of and interest on General Resolution Bonds, the Bond Bank pledges and assigns for the benefit of the Holders of General Resolution Bonds, all Municipal Bonds and Municipal Bonds Payments.
+The General Resolution creates a continuing pledge and first lien on the foregoing to secure the full and final payment of the principal or Redemption Price of and interest on all General Resolution Bonds.
+The Municipal Bonds and the Municipal Bonds Payments, the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the Resolution (except for any Rebate Fund established in connection with a series of bonds) are pledged for the payment of the principal or Redemption Price of and interest on General Resolution Bonds in accordance with the terms and provisions of the Resolution.
 The foregoing pledge is subject to the provisions of any other resolutions or indentures pledging and appropriating particular monies, assets or revenues to particular notes or bonds.

-There shall at all times be scheduled payments of principal and interest on Municipal Bonds pledged under the General Resolution which, when added to interest and other income estimated by the Bond Bank to be derived from the investment or deposit of money available therefor in any Fund or Account created by the General Resolution, will be sufficient to pay Debt Service on all Outstanding Bonds when due.
+There shall at all times be scheduled payments of principal and interest on Municipal Bonds pledged under the General Resolution which, when added to interest and other income estimated by the Bond Bank to be derived from the investment or deposit of money available therefor in any Fund or Account created by the General Resolution, will be sufficient to pay Debt Service on all Outstanding General Resolution Bonds when due.